mariberg/aws-bootcamp-cruddur-2023/journal/week2.md

 ## Homework challenges

-As a challenge this week I implemented another Honeycomb customer span.
+As a challenge this week I implemented another Honeycomb custom span.
 I implemented it in 'notifications' service in a similar way we implemented the span in home activities.
 It creates a span when we return mock data for notifications:

 ![notifications span](assets/notifications_span.png)